mozilla-spidermonkey/jsparagus/js-quirks.md

     What does this mean?
 This production can be matched, like any other production, but it's a fallback.
 All other productions take precedence.
-The symbol `[ERROR]` does not consume any tokens.

-2. While generating the LR state graph, treat `[ERROR]` as a terminal symbol.
+2. While generating the parser, treat `[ERROR]` as a terminal symbol.
+It can be included in start sets and follow sets, lookahead, and so forth.

-3. However the lexer is never going to produce `[ERROR]` tokens at run time—it's not a real token type—so don't include a column for `[ERROR]` in the parser table.
-Instead, hack the parser tables, replacing every table entry that says "error" to say "reduce" instead if there's an error production that matches.
+3. At run time, when an error happens, synthesize an `[ERROR]` token.
+    Let that bounce through the state machine.
+It will cause zero or more reductions.
+Then, it might actually match a production that contains `[ERROR]`, like the ASI production above.

+    Otherwise, we’ll get another error—the entry in the parser table for an `[ERROR]` token at this state will be an `error` entry.
+Then we really have a syntax error.

 This solves most of the ASI issues: